zaniar/node-json5-parser/README.md

 /**
  * Finds the node at the given path in a JSON DOM.
  */
-export function findNodeAtLocation(root: Node, path: JSONPath): Node | undefined;
+export function findNodeAtLocation(root: Node, path: JSON5Path): Node | undefined;

 /**
  * Finds the most inner node at the given offset.
 If includeRightBound is set, also finds nodes that end at the given offset.